Maintenant en lecture: Recipe for Old-Fashioned Baked Beans (Salted Beans with Bacon)

 Sodium 700 mg

-Health note 7/10
+Health rating 7/10

-Highlights: High in fiber, good source of plant-based protein.
+Key features: Rich in fiber, good source of plant-based protein.

 Questions & Answers: Everything you need to know about Bines

-Q: Can you freeze the beans?
+Q: Can you freeze beans?

-A: Yes, beans freeze very well.
+A: Yes, baked beans freeze very well.
 Once cooked and cooled, transfer them to airtight containers and freeze for up to three months.
-To reheat, let them thaw in the refrigerator overnight, then gently reheat on the stovetop or in the oven.
+To reheat, let them thaw in the refrigerator overnight, then gently reheat them on the stovetop or in the oven.

-Q: What can you serve bines with?
+Q: What can you serve the beans with?

 Back to blog